lawinse/TinyStockToolKit/README.md

 # TinyStockToolKit
 using api from apistore

 try to pull request
 can it be used with push to create new remote branch?

+now this new remote branch has been created!!